damsc/Civ5-YnAEMP/YnAEMP_readme.txt

 mihaifx: City States Leaders mod
 Ekmek: CS TSL for the cordiform earth
 Montijin: TSL for BNW Civs on the Huge Earth Map
-Al-Iskander: TSL for all Civs and CS on djvandyke's standard sized Earth Map
+Al-Iskander: TSL for BNW Civs and CS on djvandyke's standard sized Earth Map

 	-- To do --